Setting up your course layout

 Course Layout

-You can choose other course settings like the course image, layout of course, and formats on the Edit course settings.
-Click on Settings in the top row:
+You can also modify other course settings like the course image, layout of course, and formats.
+Click on Settings in the course navigation bar on the course homepage to access the course settings:

 Settings in the top red bar